Written by Craig Fearn

 X (Twitter)

-Random posting doesn't work.
+Random posting does not work.
 You need a strategy that balances different types of content while staying manageable for a small business.
+The key insight from working with small businesses is that consistency matters more than volume — two good posts per week beats five mediocre ones.

 The 80/20 Rule